MrWolfZ/simplux/recipes/basics/computing-derived-state/README.md

 })
 ```

 To compute derived state for our module we can define so-called _selectors_.
-A selector is a pure function that takes the module's state - and optionally some additional arguments - and returns some derived value.
+A selector is a [pure function](https://en.wikipedia.org/wiki/Pure_function) that takes the module's state - and optionally some additional arguments - and returns some derived value.

+> It is important that the selector is pure since it allows [memoizing](https://en.wikipedia.org/wiki/Memoization#Functional_programming) its result for efficiency (which **simplux** does for you automatically)

 ```ts
 import { createSelectors } from '@simplux/core'